Adam Murimuth's Continuation and Robert of Avesbury’s 'The Wonderful Deeds of King Edward III'

 On 21st February 1437 King James I of Scotland (age 42) was assassinated at Blackfriars.
 He was buried at Carthusian Charterhouse, Perth.
 His son James (age 6) succeeded II King Scotland.
 His wife, Joan Beaufort Queen Consort Scotland (age 33), managed to escape.

 On 26th January 1568 Catherine Grey Countess Hertford (age 27) died at Cockfield Hall, Suffolk; see Ellis' Letters.
 She was under house arrest at the time, in the custody of Owen Hopton (age 49), who was at her deathbed.
 On 21st February 1567 she was buried at the Cockfield Chapel in St Peter's Church, Yoxford [Map] - see Gentleman's Magazine 1823.
-Her remains was later moved to Salisbury Cathedral [Map].
+Her remains were later moved to Salisbury Cathedral [Map].

 On 21st February 1581 Robert Keilway (age 84) died.
 His only child Anne Keilway Baroness Harington (age 27) and her husband John Harington 1st Baron Harington (age 41) inherited the Minster Lovell, Oxfordshire [Map] and Coombe Abbey [Map] estates.